Character flaw: Tragic/fatal flaw

-This is a specific sort of flaw, also known as "Hamartia", which is possessed by Aristotelian tragic heros.
+This is a specific sort of flaw, also known as "Hamartia", which is possessed by Aristotelian tragic heroes.
 It is a flaw which causes an otherwise noble or exceptional character to bring about their own downfall and, often, their eventual death.

 Examples of this could include hubris, misplaced trust, excessive curiosity, pride and lack of self-control.

 This fall usually occurs at the beginning of a story, with the story itself concentrating on the consequences or attempted redemption of the fall.